 BEST TIME FOR THE ACHADA DO TEIXEIRA TO PICO RUIVO HIKE

 Achada do Teixeira is the perfect, short route to reach Pico Ruivo.
-The other options are from Encumeada (long), Ilha (long) or Pico do Arieiro (also long).
+The other options are to hike from Encumeada (long), Ilha (long) or Pico do Arieiro (steep).
 While the other hikes are beautiful and well worth checking out, they aren’t for everyone.
-The Achada do Teixeira route is just 3-kilometers each way and only a slight, gradual incline for most of the way.
-It makes it the perfect sunrise and sunset summit due to it’s easy to access.
+The Achada do Teixeira route is just 3 kilometers each way and only a slight, gradual incline for most of the way.
+It makes it the perfect sunrise and sunset summit due to ease of access.

-If you want to view sunrise at Pico Ruivo, then I suggest beginning the hike 1.5 hours before the scheduled sunrise time.
-That way you can take about 45-minutes to 1 hour to reach the summit and be there for the morning glow before the sun rises.
+If you want to view the sunrise at Pico Ruivo, then I suggest beginning the hike 1.5 hours before the scheduled sunrise time.
+That way you can take about 45 minutes to 1 hour to reach the summit and be there for the morning glow before the sun rises.

 MY EXPERIENCE ON THE ACHADA DO TEIXEIRA TO PICO RUIVO HIKE

 On this day, I knew we were in for some awesome conditions.
 The clouds were just a hundred meters or so below us and floating around the valleys below us.
-It felt like we were on top of the world as we continued our way towards Pico Ruivo.
+It felt like we were on top of the world as we continued our way toward Pico Ruivo.
 The route is very scenic and you have peaks in all directions to observe as you are walking.
-Even on a cloudy day like this you can still catch lots of peaks but on a clear day you can see all the way to the ocean.
+Even on a cloudy day like this, you can still catch lots of peaks but on a clear day, you can see all the way to the ocean.

 My favorite part of the hike from Achada do Teixeira to Pico Ruivo was the section with the dead trees.
 They really stand out in contrast to the free-flowing clouds below and the bright green foliage that has renewed the color in the scene.
 We had some perfect lighting during these moments and I really enjoyed this shot below.